adamgotterer/manager-README/README.md

 ## Personal
 I'm very open about my life.
 I enjoy telling personal stories and talking about my experiences.
 Your personal life is yours and you should share as much or as little of it as you like.

-My wife Jessica and I have a son named Nate, a Cavapoo named Sgt Pepper (we call him Sarge), and another baby on the way due in Feb 2019.
+My wife Jessica and I have two boys, Nate and Cameron (we call him Baby Cam), and a Cavapoo named Sgt Pepper (we call him Sarge).
 I love strategy board games, Settlers of Catan is my favorite.
 I enjoy eating and trying new foods.
 I've eaten a bunch of weird things I can tell you about if you're interested.
 I enjoy traveling.
 The last 3 big trips I took were to Thailand, London, and Italy.
 I've been snowboarding for almost 20 years.
 When I'm at my desk I'm usually listening to music.
 I like classic rock, 90's/2000's punk/ska/rock, jam bands, indie electronic, and modern rock.

  Some things you should know about me: